aig-upf/temporal-planning/README.md

 * `--time`: Maximum number of seconds during which Fast Downward will try to find a solution.
 Default: 3600 seconds.

 * `--memory`: Maximum number of MiB that Fast Downward will use to find a solution.
 Default: 4096 MiB.

+* `--iterated`, `--no-iterated`: Whether to continue searching after getting the first solution, or stop after getting the first solution.
+These flags only work with `TPSHE`.
+Default: search more after the first solution (iterated).

 * `-h`: Shows information about how to use the program.